FLOOR Function in Excel (Table of Contents)

 Following FLOOR function is applied in an H9 cell, i.e. =FLOOR(F9,G9).

-FLOOR Function in excel reverses the negative number away from zero, i.e. it returns an output value as -24 (More negative value) in cell H10.
+FLOOR Function in Excel reverses the negative number away from zero, i.e. it returns an output value as -24 (More negative value) in cell H10.

 Things to Remember

-The FLOOR Function in excel performs rounding based on the below mentioned or following rules:
+The FLOOR Function in Excel performs rounding based on the below-mentioned or following rules:

 The Output will be :

-- If either argument ((number, significance) is non-numeric (Text value or string), the FLOOR function returns an #VALUE! error.
+- If either argument ((number, significance) is non-numeric (Text value or string), the FLOOR function returns an #VALUE!
+Error.

 The Output will be :

-- If “number” or “significance” argument have different signs (e.g. #, %,?), FLOOR function returns an #VALUE! error.
+- If “number” or “significance” argument has different signs (e.g. #, %,?), the FLOOR function returns an #VALUE!
+Error.

 The Output will be :

-- The significance & number argument must have the same arithmetic sign (positive or negative); otherwise, if they have different arithmetic signs.
+- The significance & number argument must have the same arithmetic sign (positive or negative); otherwise, they have different arithmetic signs.

 The Floor function returns or results in an #NUM error value.